How to Recover Deleted Files on Mac

 Restore Lost Files via Time Machine Backup

-Time Machine is a freeware backup tool that comes installed with your Mac’s operating system.
+Time Machine is a freeware backup tool that comes installed with your Mac's operating system.
 Many Mac owners use this valuable tool to protect their data.
-If you need to recover from a backup file, use the following procedure.
+Even without a full Time Machine backup drive connected, macOS automatically creates local snapshots on your internal drive that can help recover recently deleted files.

 1. Connect the storage media that contains the Time Machine backup to your Mac.

-2. Open a window displaying the folder which last contained the deleted file.
+2. Open a window displaying the folder that last contained the deleted file.
 For example, if you deleted something from the Documents folder, open a Finder window of the Documents.

 3. Open Time Machine by clicking on the clock icon on Mac’s menu bar and select Browse Time Machine Backups.